May 27, 2018. A bike-and-hike to a backcountry mountain lake in the Crowsnest Pass.

 Window Mountain Lake is mentioned by Joey Ambrosi in the Southern Rockies Trail Guide as one of the best hiking destinations in the Crowsnest Pass area.
 I’ve previously researched the hike, and did a bit of a reconnaissance of the access road last year.
 The actual hike can be quite short if you have a vehicle capable of travelling the rough and rutted Atlas Road for 16.6 km from Highway 3 to the turn-off for the lake.
 The hike’s even shorter if your vehicle is capable of driving the additional 2 km up the much rougher road after the turn, which leads to a small parking area and a sign which marks the official trail-head.

 My car is capable of neither of these feats.
-It’s too bad, since the hike to the lake from the trail-head doesn’t take too long and Mount Ward, which looms above Window Mountain Lake, would be a good scrambling destination to make a longer day of the hike.
+It’s too bad, since the hike to the lake from the trail-head doesn’t take too long and Mount Ward, which looms above Window Mountain Lake, would be a good scrambling destination to make a longer day of the hike (2020 UPDATE: I would later return and climb Mount Ward.
+You can find the report here).
 Because of my vehicular limitations, I decided to throw my mountain bike into my car and turn this excursion into my first hike ‘n bike.
 From my prior exploration of the Atlas Road, I knew that I could comfortably make it to the parking area for the Crowsnest Mountain scramble, about 9.7 km from Highway 3.
 From there I could bike the rest of the way to the trail-head.

 Access to the area is via Highway 3.
-If you’re coming in from the Albertan prairies, follow the highway 4 km past Coleman then turn north onto Alison Creek Road.
-This is 0 km for the distances I reference above.
+If you’re coming in from the east, follow the highway 4 km west past Coleman then turn north onto Alison Creek Road.
+This is 0 km for the distances I reference in the paragraphs above.
 The road is paved for a short distance, then becomes a rough, unmaintained road.
-The parking area at the trailhead is at 49.7682948, -114.6144461.
+If you have a capable off-road vehicle and the skill to drive it, you can carry on all the way to the “official” parking area.
+It’s at 49.7682948, -114.6144461.
 Google Maps can drop a pin right on it and give precise directions.
-If your vehicle is capable of making the drive, that’s great.
 I pulled over and parked at the small pull-out at the start of the Crowsnest Mountain scramble (at about 49.712188, -114.606488) and started peddling my bike.

 The bike ride was a lot of fun.
 A crappy rough road for a car makes for a wide, easy-to-follow bike trail.
 The roughness of the road did mean that I had to pay close attention to the line I was taking but, nevertheless, biking gave me a chance to enjoy the mountain ambiance much better than driving would have.
 The views along Atlas Road are amazing.
 I’m a little surprised that nobody else was biking that road.
 I didn’t see any wildlife, but there were plentiful elk tracks and droppings as well as one set of bear tracks in the mud.
 On my return ride I saw some fresh bear scat.

 The ride involved a little over 170 meters of elevation gain, followed by some very welcome down-hill riding.
-After the turn-off from the main road, there was steady climbing.
+After about 7 km of cycling from my parking spot (16.6 km total distance from Hwy 3) I found the turn-off onto the rough dirt road heading towards Window Mountain Lake.
+This road was manageable on a bike though there was steady climbing.
 I eventually encountered a huge puddle, draining off the side of the road, being fed by a steady broad stream of water coming right down the road above.
-This water would continue to the parking area and for a good distance up the hiking trail beyond.
-The parking area was very obvious and there’s a nice sign telling you where you’re going.
+2 km from the turn-off I found the parking area along with a nice sign with information and directions for Window Mountain Lake.
 I stashed my bike and traded my helmet for a hat, then I started up the hiking trail.

 The water was coming down the trail very steadily.
 It was like walking up a creek bed.
 The cool splashing water and the bright sun made for a great ambiance.
 Eventually the trail dried out and reached a fork.
 The route to the lake requires bearing right at this point.
 Helpful hikers have lined up some rocks across the mouth of the leftward branch to cue you not to go that way.
 There are also several rocks with “WML” spray painted on them to show you the proper way to go.